Cathedral of the Lord's Ascension, Bacău: History

-Overview
+Appearance

-The construction, with a floor area of 1,706 m², has a total length of 70 m, a width of 38 m and a maximum height of 70 m (63 m at the base of the cross on the main tower, the main cross having 7 m height).
+The construction, with a floor area of 1,706 m^{2}, has a total length of 70 m, a width of 38 m and a maximum height of 70 m (63 m at the base of the cross on the main tower, the main cross having 7 m height).

 The foundation starts from 10 meters below ground, with a basement comprising two levels.
 The lowest level houses an exhibition hall, a book store, and a local air defense shelter.
 The next level is a paraclis, after which, at level 0, the cathedral itself begins, with concrete walls reaching a thickness of one meter in certain sections.
 The dome of the nave has an opening of 24 meters.

 The 18 bells with which the cathedral is equipped, weighing between 30 kilograms and 4.5 tons, were manufactured in Innsbruck.
 Of these, 13 are designed with a special shape.
 They are synchronized by computers, thus being able to play about 1,000 different songs, specific to certain moments during the church year.
 The other 5 are classic bells.

 The main cross, the largest in the country, is 7 meters high, an opening of the side arms of 4.20 meters, and a weight of almost 2 tons.
 The other three crosses, mounted on the turrets that hold the cathedral bells, are 4 meters high and the opening of the arms is 2.46 meters.